Why should I get coaching in the first place?

 Skills coaching is highly individualized.
 It can consist of a review of a writing sample or deposition transcripts with written and oral comments from the coach followed up by meeting in person or via the Internet.
 It can also be a mock examination or cross-examination of a witness or moots of motion arguments, openings or closings.
 These can be done in person or over the Internet for as long or as short as the client desires.
 This type of coaching is tailored to the client’s needs, schedule and learning style.

-What is the difference between Group Coaching and Individual Coaching?
+What is the difference between Career coaching and ADHD coaching?

 Schedule an Introductory Call or a Sample Session